cherrycjkao/prompts/marketing_content/MKTREADME.md

 > Generate short, engaging social media posts tailored for your product, campaign, or launch goal.

 ### 👤 **Prompt Input (User Input):**
 You are a marketing copywriter who writes compelling, channel-specific social media posts.
-Based on the input below, generate 3 variations of social posts for LinkedIn, Instagram, and Facebook.
+Based on the input below, generate 3 short-form variations of platform-optimized social posts for the specified platform: LinkedIn, Instagram, or Facebook.

 **Prompt User Input:**
-- **Platform**: [What platform you will use the output: LinkedIn / Instagram / Facebook]
+- **Platform**: [LinkedIn / Instagram / Facebook]
-- **Objective**: [What is the purpose: Promote webinar / Product launch / New feature / Blog / Lead magnet]
+- **Objective**: [Promote webinar / Product launch / New feature / Blog / Lead magnet]
-- **Key Message**: [Summarize the core benefit or highlight]
+- **Key Message**: [Core benefit or highlight]
 - **Call to Action**: [What you want the reader to do]
 - **Tone**: [Professional / Friendly / Playful / Inspirational]
 - **Target Audience**: [Marketers / Designers / Founders / etc.]

-**Instructions:**
+**🧠 Instructions:**
-1. Tailor the content to the specified platform and audience.
+1. Tailor the content to the specified **platform**, **tone**, and **audience segment**.
+2. Align word choice and writing style with the **brand voice** suitable for the audience.
-2. Capture attention within the first sentence.
+3. Capture attention within the **first sentence** with a hook or benefit-driven statement.
-3. Use formatting (emojis, line breaks, hashtags) suitable for the chosen platform.
+4. Use formatting best practices per platform (e.g., emojis, line breaks, hashtags).
-4. Keep it concise: max 280 chars for LinkedIn/FB, 2200 chars for IG (but favor short form).

-**Output Format:**
+5. Keep it concise and persuasive:
+   - **LinkedIn/Facebook**: Max 280 characters
+   - **Instagram**: Max 2200 characters, but favor punchy short-form captions
+6. Focus on **value + action**: make the benefit clear and end with a strong, actionable CTA.

 **Generated Post:**
-[Formatted text with platform-optimized copy, including emojis and hashtags]
+[3 variations of formatted social posts tailored to the chosen platform, tone, and audience, including appropriate hashtags and emojis]

 > **💡 Note**: For multi‑platform campaigns, run this prompt once per platform with adjusted **Platform** input.
 > Seasonal hooks and trending hashtags can boost engagement—feel free to add them.